YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def node_next(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> Tuple[bytes, ...]

-As a wrapper for the C function :ref:`ydb-node-next-s-st-fn`, :code:`node_next()` facilitates depth first traversal of a local or global variable tree.
+As a wrapper for the C function :ref:`ydb-node-next-s-st-fn`, :code:`node_next()` facilitates traversal of a local or global variable tree.

 - If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If there is a next node, it returns the subscripts of that next node as a tuple of Python :code:`bytes` objects.